 Ruth gets a glimpse of the ghostly deceased women and animals coming out of Harvey's house and following him as he drives down the street.
 The women themselves are described as wearing bloody clothes, and when Harvey is stopped by a cop, Susie describes it as a sea of body parts filling up his car.

 Perhaps the least bothersome example, but sex in a creepy broken-down old house probably isn't as romantic to others as it is to Lindsey and Samuel.

-The expression on Mr. Harvey's face, when he takes the washcloth off it, after killing Susie.
+The expression on Mr. Harvey's face when he takes the washcloth off after killing Susie is borderline demonic.
 You almost expect him to growl like a demon.

-Stanley Tucci's whole portrayal of Harvey is scary as hell.
-His mannerisms and behavior toward Susie prior to killing her is bone-chilling.
+Stanley Tucci's whole portrayal of Mr. Harvey is scary as all hell.
+Even before killing Susie, his mannerisms and behavior towards her are bone-chilling.

-In the film, the murder is never shown.
-However, we do get a scene of Susie watching her murderer cleaning the blood off himself in a bath. her blood.
-And the sack with her body in it.
-We don't see any pieces.
-But we do see him throwing it into the safe.
-Not to mention how creepy the scene at the sinkhole at the end is, when you remember that the safe they're tossing in has a dismembered fourteen year old girl in it!
+In the film, the murder itself is never shown.
+However, we do get a scene of Susie watching her murderer cleaning the blood off himself in a bath.
+Her blood.
+We also see the sack with her body in it.
+Even though we don't see any pieces, we do see Mr. Harvey throwing it into the safe.
+This only makes the scene at the end with the sinkhole even creepier when you remember that the safe being tossed in has a dismembered fourteen-year-old girl inside of it!

-How about the scene where Lindsey finds the book detailing Harvey's plans to murder Susie?
-It may have been a Moment of Awesome for Lindsey in that she got away, but she's just so close to getting caught.
-In fact, even when she knows he's come home, she still reads the book until she hears him run upstairs.
-The whole time, this troper's heart was pounding and she was saying, "Run, Lindsey!
-Run!"
+The scene where Lindsey finds the book detailing Mr. Harvey's plans to murder Susie.
+It may have been an Awesome Moment for her in that she got away, but she comes so close to getting caught.
+Even when she knows Mr. Harvey has come home, she's still reading the book until she hears him run upstairs.